3 Basic Wedding Reception Timelines to Follow

 11:00 a.m.
 Guests head into the reception area and make their way to their seats.

 11:10 a.m.
-The emcee introduces you and your groom; you do your first dance right away.
+The emcee introduces you and your partner and you do your first dance right away.

 11:15 a.m.
-A welcome speech, a blessing or just the toasts, starting with the best man.
+A welcome speech, a blessing or just the toasts commence, starting with the best man.

 11:20 a.m.
 Brunch is served.

 11:55 a.m.
-As guests are finishing their food, have your father-daughter dance, followed by the mother-son dance.
-Keep the songs short!
+As guests are finishing their food, have the father-daughter dance, followed by the mother-son dance.

 12:40 p.m.
 The cake cutting commences.

-12:45 p.m.
-Musical entertainment plays some slow songs play while the staff plates and serves the cake.
+12:45 p.m. plays some slow songs while the staff plates and serves the cake.

 1:00 p.m.
 Guests are seated for cake.